ivanxma/HWGenAI/README.md

 ```
 - using python 3.9 (or after)

+- COHERE_API_KEY is used for rerank GenAI to provide more relevant docs

 Change the global variable (globalvar.py)
 - Using the globalvar.example.py as sample
 ```
 cp globalvar.example.py globalvar.py
 ```
+- Update the corresponding VARs with actual env details

 To run